 - some eBay lights

-Jeff takes it for a spin every once or twice a week and enjoys the car at the maximum.
+Jeff takes it for a spin every once or twice a week and enjoys his lifted off-road car to the maximum.
 His intention is to keep it and travel with as much as he can until the odo shows at least 1 million miles.
 You can follow his adventures on YouTube and his Instagram account!